Abh1shekJha/Pisces_Webdesk/README.md

 # Pisces_Webdesk

 > This website was built as a freelanced personal project.
 It is basically divided into two sub-domains the first contained the content like poetries, short stories, blog, educational content, videos, etc.
+>
-> The second subdomain was a portal where people could watch and contact the author to avail their services.
+> The second subdomain was a portal which displays the services like web-development, graphic designing, SEO and Ad Campaigns offered us where people could watch and contact to avail these services.

 ## CONTRIBUTION:
     ABHISHEK JHA  :  WEBSITE DESIGN & DEVELOPMENT